mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
     - After mobile release branch is cut, ask dev to cut an RN build
     - Queue a list of MVP candidates in alphabetical order to the MVP Discussion channel [See example](https://community.mattermost.com/core/pl/3its7ifbw7dh58obpasdszf1mr)
-    - Draft Changelog in a WIP PR with updates for highlights, feature additions, known issues, compatibility updates for deprecated features, `config.json`, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13), and Go runtime version; [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
+    - Draft changelog in a WIP PR with updates for highlights, feature additions, known issues, compatibility updates for deprecated features, `config.json`, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13), and Go runtime version; [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
       - Specify the release type with a link to the [Release Definitions doc](https://docs.mattermost.com/administration/release-definitions.html)
     - Review that [software requirements](https://docs.mattermost.com/install/requirements.html#software-requirements) are up-to-date based on [these step-by-step guidelines](https://handbook.mattermost.com/operations/research-and-development/product/development-process/software-requirements)
     - Ask PMs and Dev Leads if there are any notable breaking changes or deprecated features in the release